Mandaris-LLC/react-native-navigation-full-circle/docs/docs/styling.md

   modalPresentationStyle: 'overCurrentContext', // Supported styles are: 'formSheet', 'pageSheet', 'overFullScreen', 'overCurrentContext', 'currentContext', 'popOver', 'fullScreen' and 'none'.
 On Android, only overCurrentContext and none are supported.
   topBar: {
     visible: true,
-    height: 70, // Android only, optional; Height of the TopBar in dp.
+    height: 70, // Android only, Height of the TopBar in dp.
+    borderColor: 'red', // Android only.
+    borderHeight: 1.3, // Android only.
     leftButtons: [{
       id: 'buttonOne',
       icon: require('icon.png'),